Paul Chryst: Coaching career

-Paul Chryst started his career as a graduate assistant at West Virginia (1989–90), and was then an assistant coach for the World League's San Antonio Riders (1991–92), UW–Platteville (1993), Ottawa Rough Riders (1994), Illinois State (1995), Saskatchewan Roughriders (1996), and Oregon State (1997–98).
+Paul Chryst started his career as a graduate assistant at West Virginia (1989–90), and was then an assistant coach for the World League's San Antonio Riders (1991–92), Wisconsin–Platteville (1993), CFL's Ottawa Rough Riders (1994), Illinois State (1995), CFL's Saskatchewan Roughriders (1996), and Oregon State (1997–98).

 He was the tight ends coach for the NFL's San Diego Chargers from 1999 to 2001, where he was instrumental in the development of Freddie Jones into one of the NFL's top tight ends, as well as coaching Steve Heiden, who eventually started with the Cleveland Browns.

-Chryst was offensive coordinator and quarterbacks coach at Oregon State in 2003–04.
+Chryst returned to college football in 2002 as Wisconsin's tight ends coach.
+He then became the offensive coordinator and quarterbacks coach at Oregon State in 2003.
 The Beavers ranked 10th nationally in total offense (463.0 ypg) and 6th nationally in passing yardage per game (328.1) in 2003.
 The 2003 Beavers became the first team in NCAA Division I history with a 4,000-yard passer, 1,500-yard rusher and two 1,000-yard receivers.
 Among the Oregon State stars he coached were RB Ken Simonton, the school's career rushing leader, QB Derek Anderson, who left as the Pac-10's No. 2 career passing leader, and RB Steven Jackson, a 2004 first-round draft choice for the St. Louis Rams.

-After a one-year stint as the Badgers' tight ends coach in 2002, Chryst returned to Wisconsin in 2005 and under his direction, the Wisconsin offense showed immediate and drastic improvement.
+Chryst came back to Wisconsin in 2005 as co-offensive coordinator and tight ends coach.
+Under his direction, the Wisconsin offense showed immediate and drastic improvement.
 The 2005 team set school records for both scoring average (34.3 ppg) and for points scored in a season (446).
 UW scored at least 40 points six times in 2005.
-After ending the 2005 season with a 10–3 record, the 2006 offense was again potent under Chryst, and helped the team to a strong 12–1 finish.
+After ending the 2005 season with a 10–3 record, Chryst became the sole offensive coordinator and quarterbacks coach.
+The 2006 offense was again potent under Chryst, and helped the team to a strong 12–1 finish.
 Chryst's strong offenses helped guide Wisconsin to back-to-back Rose Bowl appearances in 2010 and 2011.
 Chryst was a 2011 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.

 University of Pittsburgh

-Chryst was hired as the head football coach at the University of Pittsburgh on December 22, 2012.
-Chryst had a record of 19–19 before being offered the head coaching position at Wisconsin.
-He won the Little Caesar's Bowl during the 2013 season.
+Chryst was hired as the head football coach at Pittsburgh on December 22, 2011.
+Chryst went 19–19 across three seasons at Pittsburgh and won one bowl game, the 2013 Little Caesars Pizza Bowl.